University of Chicago,

 Recognized by his peers in "Leading Lawyers" (by Law Bulletin Media) in the category of Trust, Will & Estate Planning Law - 2003

 Thompson Coburn LLP

 Schiff Hardin & Waite

-Scott's practice focuses in the areas of family wealth preservation, federal transfer taxation, and family business planning.
+Scott's practice focuses in the areas of family wealth preservation, federal transfer taxation and family business planning.

 He counsels individuals with their personal estate planning and owners of closely held businesses with business succession and related issues.
-Additionally, he represents executors and trustees in the administration of states and trusts, as well as taxpayers and their executors in gift and estate tax audits.
+Additionally, he represents executors and trustees in the administration of estates and trusts, as well as taxpayers and their executors in gift and estate tax audits.

 Scott enjoys serving private clients because of the personal nature of the representation and the opportunity to help in areas that extend beyond traditional estate planning, such as matters related to operation of family businesses.
 Given the complicated laws private clients face, Scott prides himself in not "over-lawyering" matters and aims to translate the law in simple terms so that clients understand and follow the best path to meet their objectives.